MASH (Metabolic-Associated Steatohepatitis): The New Treatment Landscape

 GLP-1 Agonists in MASH: Semaglutide and Tirzepatide

-Semaglutide 2.4 mg weekly demonstrated MASH resolution in 59% of patients versus 17% with placebo in Phase 2 data.
-The SYNERGY trial showed tirzepatide achieved MASH resolution in up to 74% of patients, representing potentially the highest response rate of any investigational MASH therapy.
+Semaglutide at the highest tested dose (0.4 mg daily subcutaneous) demonstrated MASH resolution in 59% of patients versus 17% with placebo in Phase 2 data.
+The SYNERGY trial showed tirzepatide achieved MASH resolution in up to 74% of patients[4], representing potentially the highest response rate of any investigational MASH therapy.
 Both agents address the metabolic comorbidities (obesity, diabetes) that drive disease progression.

 Monitoring and Staging: Non-Invasive Assessment